Sharon Livermore

 1. Ocean noise

 Often overlooked because it can’t be seen, ocean noise is a significant threat to a number of marine species.
 Animals like whales and dolphins that hunt and communicate using sound are severely impacted by excessive noise caused by shipping activity, military sonar, and seismic exploration by oil and gas industries.
-The confusion caused by this noise can disorient animals, preventing them from finding food, meeting a mate, and detecting predators—ultimately threatening their very survival.
+This noise can disturb and disorient animals, preventing them from finding food, meeting a mate, and detecting predators—ultimately threatening their very survival.

 2. Vessel strikes